3.21 Provisions and contingencies

 The Company undertakes various transactions denominated in foreign currencies, consequently, exposure to exchange rate fluctuations arise.
 Exchange rate exposures are managed within approved policy parameters utilising forward foreign exchange contracts.

 The Company transacts business primarily in Indian Rupee, USD, EUR and GBP.
-The Company has obtained foreign currency loans and has foreign currency trade payables and receivables and is therefore, exposed to foreign exchange risk.
+The Company has obtained foreign currency loans and has foreign currency payables and receivables and is therefore, exposed to foreign exchange risk.
 Certain transactions of the Company act as a natural hedge as a portion of both assets and liabilities are denominated in similar foreign currencies.
 For the remaining exposure to foreign exchange risk, the Company adopted a policy of selective hedging based on risk perception of the management.
 Foreign exchange hedging contracts are carried at fair value.

 Commodity risk

 The Company is exposed to the movement in the price of key raw material and other traded goods in the domestic and international markets.
 The Company has in place policies to manage exposure to fluctuation the prices of key raw materials used in operations.
-The Company enter into contracts for procurement of raw material and traded goods, most of the transactions are short-term fixed price contract and a few transactions are long-term fixed price contracts.
+The Company enter into contracts for procurement of raw material and traded goods, most of the transactions are short term fixed price contract and a few transactions are long term fixed price contracts.

 Identification of segment:

-The Company operating business are organised and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.
+The company operating business are organised and managed separately according to the nature of the products and services provided, with each segment representing a strategic business unit that offers different products and serves different markets.

 The Company has identified business segment as per the applicable Ind AS- the same is as under: